schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 ### Figure: Corner plot (top-right)
 What's shown: the Bayesian posterior distributions from the nested-sampling fit - 2D contours and 1D histograms for P_b, e_b, P_c, e_c, m_b, m_c.
 Red crosshairs mark the best-fit ("Best lnL") values.

 > "This corner plot is the output of our Bayesian fit - it shows not just single best values but the full uncertainty and correlations between parameters.
-You can see the posteriors are all single, well-defined peaks - no multiple competing solutions - which means the fit is well constrained."
+You can see the posteriors are all single, well-defined peaks.
+There are no multiple competing solutions, which means the fit is well constrained."

 ### Table: Parameter values (next to the corner plot)
 What's shown: the best-fit orbital parameters at the reference epoch - periods, eccentricities, mutual inclination, and true masses, each with 68.3% confidence intervals.